When it comes to self-service business analytics and data analysis, Power BI is the current cream of the crop - and for good reason.

 You’re still in the early stages of self-service BI

-Power BI Desktop is suitable for the average end-user who mostly consumes reports or does their own analysis without the need to share it with other end-users on a larger scale.
+Power BI Desktop is suitable for the end-user or analyst who mostly consumes reports or does their own analysis without the need to share it with other end-users on a larger scale.

 The free version’s feature-set is enough to easily create customised reports that suit every type of expertise level and analysis need, and it has the same visualisations as the Pro version.